dart-lang/tools/pkgs/timing/README.md

 ## Publishing automation

-For information about our publishing automation and process, see https://github.com/dart-lang/ecosystem/wiki/Publishing-automation.
+For information about our publishing automation and release process, see https://github.com/dart-lang/ecosystem/wiki/Publishing-automation.